3 Ways Live Field Data Impacts Ghost Assets and Ghost Employees

 If a piece of equipment is missing, it’s easy for employees to fill out a missing equipment form.
 The equipment manager receives the automated form, so he or she can investigate.
 If the equipment manager is can’t locate the piece of equipment, he or she can quickly file an insurance claim.
 The equipment manager can immediately notify the accounting department to write off the lost equipment.
 With only 21% of companies with live field data for tools and equipment, it’s common that they don’t know for months or years about missing or lost equipment.
 The insurance premiums continue to be paid and are escalating project costs.
 Live field data positively impacts ghost assets because it expedites the flow of information to the right people to reduce the negative financial impact.
 Live field data impacts your company substantially when you centralize all your field data all in one app and sync it with your back-office systems.

 Next steps with Live Field Data

 When you capture live field data all in one app, it can have a tremendous impact on solving ghost assets and ghost employee issues for your business.
 When you sync live field data with all your back-office applications, you have controls in place to prevent ghost assets and ghost employees from haunting your business financials.
 With only 21% of contractors capturing live field data for tracking tools and equipment, it’s one small step that can drive big cost savings.
-Contractors should harness the power of technology to put the controls and alerts in place to eliminate ghost assets and ghost employees which result in lower project costs.
+Contractors should harness the power of technology to put the controls and alerts in place to eliminate ghost assets and ghost employees which results in lower project costs.
 To learn more, schedule a custom demo of WorkMax.